melissadiep94/dog_breeds_project/README.md

 ## Web API using Flask ##

-We created a Web API using Flask with at least 2 routes to illustrate how we would serve data from the database to users over the web. flask connection
+We created a Web API using Flask with at least 2 routes to illustrate how we would serve data from the database to users over the web.

 <img width="733" alt="flask connection" src="https://user-images.githubusercontent.com/53684246/130972334-2ebcef4c-a5b6-438f-9ecf-cc509b1379ca.png">

 ## Process Pain-Points ##